Portfolio Strategy

 Run the numbers yourself

-The Rental Property Cash Flow Calculator handles the post-refi long-term economics.
+The Rental Property Cash Flow Calculator handles the post-refi long-term economics, and the DSCR Loan Calculator checks whether the new mortgage clears the lender's DSCR floor at the rent you're underwriting.
 The dedicated BRRRR deal-modeler with refi-LTV-shortfall and rehab-overrun sensitivity is on the post-launch backlog (per Byron-confirmed scope expansion); when it ships it will sit at /calculators/brrrr.

 Sources